ProboConnect/product-configurator/README.md

 ### Clearing the config

-By calling `proboConfigurator.clear()` all options are reset and the component should return to it's initial state.
+By calling `proboConfigurator.clear()` all options are reset and the component should return to its initial state.

+## Reporting issues or requests
+If you have issues or feature requests, please create a GitHub issue.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-2024 Probo.nl.
+2024 Probo.